asimovo-platform/stella-arm-moveit/README.md

 ## Step 4: Now in Terminal 1 run the shell file to install all dependencies and build the packages (Terminal 1)

-Check container ID and copy the container ID:

 ```bash
 cd /home/asimovo